-Work on the infrastructure for the second town of Mugaon has been
+Work on infrastructure for the second town of Mugaon has been

-on the approach road is in progress.
-Work on 29 buildings at Mugaon has
+accelerated.
+Work on utilities is in progress.
+Work on 37 buildings at

-commenced.
 The improvement to the existing Mugaon-Tamhini Zilla Major District

 Lavasa has also initiated a number of development and empowerment